Exchange Ratio Template

-Exchange Ratio = Offer Price for the Target’s Shares / Acquirer’s Share Price
+Exchange Ratio = Offer Price for Target’s Shares / Acquirer’s Share Price

 Importance of the Exchange Ratio

 In the event of an all-cash merger transaction, the exchange ratio is not a useful metric.
 In fact, in this situation, it would be fine to exclude the ratio from the analysis.
-Often times, M&A valuation models will note the ratio as “0.000” or blank, when it comes to a full cash transaction.
-Alternatively, the model may display a theoretical exchange ratio, if the same value of the cash transaction were instead to be carried out by a stock transaction.
+Often times, M&A valuation models will note the ratio as “0.000” or blank, when it comes to an all-cash transaction.
+Alternatively, the model may display a theoretical exchange ratio if the same value of the cash transaction were, instead, to be carried out by a stock transaction.

 More Free Templates